Recent from talks

 After several years, he began work on The Ricky Gervais Show.
 Initially, Pilkington was solely the programme's producer and rarely spoke on air, but as Gervais and Merchant began to frequently invite him to make cameo appearances, Pilkington's eccentric personality and unconventional views came to prominence and his popularity increased.
 He was eventually included as a main presenter on the broadcasts, with large amounts of airtime devoted to his controversial opinions on various subjects: often due to his misunderstanding of the stories.

-Pilkington created many features for the broadcasts, including Monkey News, Rockbusters, Educating Ricky and many others.
+Pilkington created many features for the broadcasts, including Monkey News: a segment in which Karl recounted various news stories surrounding chimpanzees or monkeys (who he refers to interchangeably, regardless of species), Rockbusters: a show in which listeners are able to call in to guess song titles based on vague clues, Educating Ricky: in which Pilkington attempted to educate Gervais about the world (and which often highlighted Pilkington’s unorthodox understanding of the world), and many others.
 Rockbusters garnered the most attention, with regular emails being sent to the station by listeners in the hope of winning a prize.
 These prizes were often mundane and low quality and were often referred to as things Pilkington "picked up from around the office".
 In December 2005, Pilkington stood in on two BBC Radio 6 Music shows for Nemone, co-presenting with Russell Brand.

 Karl Pilkington

-Karl Pilkington (born 23 September 1972) is an English presenter, actor and author.
-After working with Ricky Gervais and Stephen Merchant as producer on their Xfm radio show, Pilkington became a co-host of The Ricky Gervais Show due to unique and unorthodox opinions and views he often expressed, and Gervais's and Merchant's fascination with them.
+Karl Pilkington (born 23 September 1972) is an English presenter, actor and author, who worked with Ricky Gervais and Stephen Merchant as their producer on their Radio X show.
+Pilkington became a co-host of The Ricky Gervais Show due to his unique and idiosyncratic opinions and views that he often expressed when challenged by the hosts.

 Pilkington was born on 23 September 1972 in Sale, Cheshire (now part of Greater Manchester).
 He grew up in the Racecourse Estate in Sale, and has an elder sister and brother.[citation needed]